 Credit Line: Brooklyn Museum Costume Collection at The Metropolitan Museum of Art, Gift of the Brooklyn Museum, 2009; Gift of Millicent Huttleston Rogers, 1951

-In her 1954 autobiography, Shocking Life, Schiaparelli recounts a childhood episode in which she planted flower seeds in her mouth so that they would grow into a garden and beautify her face.
-Evoking that early fantasy, she cut designs from a fabric custom-printed with flower-seed packets and applied them in scattershot fashion on this simple summer dress.
+In her 1954 autobiography, Shocking Life, Schiaparelli recounts a childhood episode in which she plants flower seeds in her mouth so that they will grow into a garden and beautify her face.
+Evoking that early fantasy, she cut designs from a fabric custom-printed with flower seed packets and applied them in scattershot fashion on this simple summer dress.
 One appliqué functions as a pocket on the right side.
 A conspicuous gold zipper runs the full length of the back.